 replace(year=self.year, month=self.month, day=self.day)

-Return a new date object with the same values but the specified parameters updated.
+Return a new date object with the same values as the existing date object, but with the specified parameters updated.

 tuple()

-Return the date as a tuple (year, month, day)
+Return the date as a 3-tuple (year, month, day).

 timetuple()